-Examples of gyrators are most electro-mechanical converters, e.g. the DC-motor:
+Examples of gyrators are most electro-mechanical converters, such as the DC-motor shown in Fig. 15:

-Notice that there is no real difference between the two transducer types.
+Notice that no real difference exists between the two transducer types [1,2].
 If the effort and flow variables in the mechanical system were toggled, the DC-motor would in fact become a transformer.

 Let us go through an example.
 We want to model an armature controlled DC-motor with constant field which drives a translational load connected to the motor through a slip clutch and a gear.
-The resulting bond graph is shown below:
+The resulting bond graph is shown in Fig. 16.